Last updated on October 6th, 2022 at 09:28 am

 Ongoing matter of litigation

 Gujarat High Court has observed that Rule 86A challenges the constitutional validity of Section 16(2)(c) of the CGST Act,2017, and issued notice to the Attorney General of India.
+Around 15 special leave applications on the connected matter were filed before Gujarat High Court which will is scheduled for the final hearing on 30th November 2022.

 In my opinion, Government should exercise the above drastic powers cautiously and sparingly as all the taxpayers are not fraudsters or dishonest.
 Generally, the fraudsters play with the loopholes of the law and keep maximum documental evidence in place leaving no trail behind to be caught.
-It is the honest and genuine taxpayers who become the victim of such harsh provisions and face the consequences for no-fault of theirs.
+It is the honest and genuine taxpayers who become the victim of such harsh provisions and face the consequences for no fault of theirs.

 Disclaimer: The above content is for general info purpose only and does not constitute professional advice.
 The author/ website will not be liable for any inaccurate / incomplete information and any reliance you place on the content is strictly at your risk.